manami-project/manami/README.md

 ### All features at a glance
 * Import entries from MAL
 * Automatically fill out meta information upon adding a new entry
+    * You only have to add the info link and the location
 * Creates an index list for your local animes which can be opened in your browser
 * Import/Export from/to CSV/JSON
     * The basic file format is XML
-* Automatic recommendation search
+* Recommendation search
-* Automatic related anime finder
+* Related anime finder
-* Automatically check your list for inconsistency
+* Check your list for inconsistency
 * Use a filter list to narrow your search results down
 * Use a watch list with animes you are currently watching or you plan to watch
 * No need to provide username or password